 Diabetes - eye careDiabetic retinopathy - care

-You Need Regular Eye Exams
+You Need Regular eye Exams

-The eye exam may include:
+Your eye exam may include:

 - Dilating your eyes to allow a good view of the entire retina.
 Only an eye doctor can do this exam.

-How to Prevent Eye Problems
+How to Prevent eye Problems

-Do not smoke.
-If you need help quitting, ask your doctor or nurse.
+DO NOT smoke.
+If you need help quitting, ask your provider.